-This wildlife survey is taking place with the help of our volunteer naturalists, who are visiting the property five times from May through September, each visit focusing on one type of animal or niche in the natural world.
-We invite members and friends to join us on these visits as part of our educational outreach.
-If you’re curious about the fauna and flora of our region, please write to firstname.lastname@example.org with your interest.
+Our wildlife surveys take place with the help of volunteer naturalists, who visit the property several times from May through September, each visit focusing on one type of animal or niche in the natural world.
+With the landowner’s permission, we may invite additional volunteers and specialists to join us on these visits as part of our educational outreach.

-As each visit is completed, property owner Ann Hanscom will be writing about our results.
+Property owner Ann Hanscom has written extensively about our results and her observations of life at Foxfire Farm.
 Ann is a keen observer of the world in which we live and is eager to have more people share our experience.
-Ann and John Hanscom are steadfast conservationists and Ann is also a member of our Board of Directors.
+Ann and her husband John are steadfast conservationists and Ann is also a member of our Board of Directors.
 “I hope having these stories available stirs up interest in what the land trust offers, and will show some of the benefits of saving land,” Ann says.
 “I hope people want to be present on the land and see that a Conservation Restriction has a public benefit.”

 In May, Ann and our team did an early morning (very early – 5:30 a.m.!) bird walk with a tally of 57 species seen and/or heard!
 This is just a taste of what’s coming!
 We’ve shared the tally of this bird count at e-bird where you can see it!